-The best place to start for students to learn to feel their emotions is with those emotions that feel safe like feeling happy, proud and excited.
-As children get older, they can learn how to feel safe feeling more challenging emotions like sadness, frustration and anger.
+The best place to start for your child to learn to feel their emotions is with those emotions that feel safe like feeling happy, proud and excited.
+As child gets older, they can learn how to feel safe feeling more challenging emotions like sadness, frustration and anger.